PeachyDB-Inc/PeachyDB/Deployment/Tools-ModifyServerStack.md

   Enter Choice [1-5, q]:
 ```

 5. To **ADD** an AWS EC2 instance to a server stack this is the command.
-After command returns follow above steps to check status of server stack.
+After command returns follow step 3 above to check status of server stack.
 ```shell
   prompt> python3 peachydb_modify_server_stack.py
   1 - Stack Add Instance - add an EC2 instance to a server Stack